Elizabeth Brice (1957-2011)

 The Guardian, September 20, 2011

 Elizabeth Brice (1957–2011) was a British writer, broadcaster, and activist who became one of the UK’s most influential voices for medical cannabis.
 Diagnosed with multiple sclerosis (MS) in her 20s, she discovered that cannabis eased her muscle spasms and improved her quality of life.
-Writing under the pen name Elizabeth Jane, she used her skills as a journalist and advocate to highlight the therapeutic benefits of cannabis at a time when few dared to speak openly.
+Writing under the pen name Clare Hodges, she used her skills as a journalist and advocate to highlight the therapeutic benefits of cannabis at a time when few dared to speak openly.

 Further information

-Hodges, Clare.
+- Hodges, Clare.
 “Very Alternative Medicine.” *The Spectator* (UK), August 1992.

-Hodges, Clare.
+- Hodges, Clare.
 Contribution in “Cannabis: Why Doctors Want It to Be Legal.” *The Independent* (UK), 23 February 1993.

-Dallas, Duncan.
+- Dallas, Duncan.
 “Elizabeth Brice Obituary.” *The Guardian*, 20 September 2011.

-Elizabeth Brice Obituary.” *Yorkshire Post*, September 2011.
+- Elizabeth Brice Obituary.” *Yorkshire Post*, September 2011.

-Quarmby, Katharine.
-“Britain’s Patient Outlaws.” *Mosaic Science*, 18 August 2015.
+- Quarmby, Katharine.
+“Britain’s Patient Outlaws.”
+The New Statesman, 18 August 2015.